rossberg/camp/README.txt

   - #true - the true truth value
   - #false - the false truth value

-  For example, only give me Ed Rush tracks that actually still exist on disc:
+  For example, only give me Ed Rush tracks that have not vanished from disk:

   +------------------------
   | "ed rush" #fileexists